There is an option now on your profile page

 - In The Legend of Zelda: The Wind Waker, during the third boss fight, which can only be killed by hitting it with arrows, then feeding it bombs, if you run out of either of them, the machine will "sneeze" out a few extras to compensate.
 Justified in that this particular boss is merely testing your ability to be a hero, which, as we all know, has nothing to do with how much you can carry.

 - In Ocarina of Time, the boss in the Shadow Temple drops arrows and magic jars every time you shoot its hands, since you need the Bow and Arrows and the Lens of Truth during the fight.
+If you happen to run out of magic and arrows at the same time, you can still use your Hookshot to attack the hands so they drop items for you.

 - This is true for most post-NES Zelda games; if you need a particular weapon (such as bombs or arrows) to beat a boss battle, you can count on them being available during the boss fight in case you run out.